MicrosoftDocs/Console-Docs/docs/writeconsole.md

 A handle to the console screen buffer.
 The handle must have the **GENERIC\_WRITE** access right.
 For more information, see [Console Buffer Security and Access Rights](console-buffer-security-and-access-rights.md).

 *lpBuffer* \[in\]
 A pointer to a buffer that contains characters to be written to the console screen buffer.
+This is expected to be an array of either `char` for `WriteConsoleA` or `wchar_t` for `WriteConsoleW`.

 *nNumberOfCharsToWrite* \[in\]
 The number of characters to be written.
 If the total size of the specified number of characters exceeds the available heap, the function fails with **ERROR\_NOT\_ENOUGH\_MEMORY**.